clugston-joshua/clugston-joshua.github.io/_posts/2026-03-10-Transmission-Expansion-Planning-Problem.md

 Additionally, **Figure 1** displays these findings, and further shows the percentage of generation output by each individual generator, $g$, and overall output percentage for all generating units available.

 <figure>
-      <figcaption><b>Figure 1</b>: <font style="color:yellow">Yellow</span> bars correspond to generators which are using some of their available capacity, <span style="color:white">white</span> dots correspond to generators which are using none of their available capacity, <span style="color:magenta">magenta</span> dashed bars correspond to generators which are using all of their capacity, and the <span style="color:white">white</span> horizontal line demonstrates the overall percentage of available capacity used across all generating units.</figcaption>
+      <figcaption><b>Figure 1</b>: <span style="color:yellow">Yellow</span> bars correspond to generators which are using some of their available capacity, <span style="color:white">white</span> dots correspond to generators which are using none of their available capacity, <span style="color:magenta">magenta</span> dashed bars correspond to generators which are using all of their capacity, and the <span style="color:white">white</span> horizontal line demonstrates the overall percentage of available capacity used across all generating units.</figcaption>
     <img src="/figures/generators.png"
          alt="generators">
 </figure>